microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 This parameter collects the labels and policy definitions (with detailled label actions and policy rules) from your [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide) by using the [Exchange Online PowerShell module](#exchange-online-module).

-Results are written into log file [LabelsAndPolicies.log](#labels-and-policies-log) in the subfolder "Collect" of the Logs folder, and you can also have a CLP subfolder with the Office CLP policy.
+Results are written into several .xml files ([Labels.xml](#labels-and-policies-xml), LabelsDetailedActions.xml, LabelPolicies.xml and LabelRules.xml) in the subfolder "Collect\LabelsAndPolicies" of the Logs folder, and you can also have a CLP subfolder with the Office CLP policy.

 > [!TIP]
-> You can use the resulting log file to create exact copies of the label and policy settings for troubleshooting purposes, e.g. in test environments.
+> You can use the resulting .xml files to create exact copies of the label and policy settings for troubleshooting purposes, e.g. in test environments.

 ### [D] DLP rules and policies / -CollectDLPRulesAndPolicies <a name="dlp-rules-and-policies"></a>